facetframer/npcli/README.md

 # Just open a file for goodness sake

-This pretty valid, most programming languages are turing complete and everything that is done here can be done in a python file with subprocesses.
-And above a certain size one-liners become unweildy
+This pretty valid, most programming languages are Turing-Complete and everything that is done here can be done in a python file with subprocesses.
+Above a certain size one-liners become unwieldy

 The cost of doing this is that you actually have to go to the effort of opening file, and doing these sort of things in files can take a lot of typing.